 Involve your team.
 Find a large white wall and grab a tonne of post-its.
 As complicated as it may seem, map out of the flow of potential touchpoints and information your prospects consume.
 Be clear about the ‘stepping stones’ you wish to create and where you can pre-empt and add value to your customer’s journey.

-Too often people invest in a CRM or front-end marketing system such as Hubspot, Infusionsoft or Mailchimp, and bend their process to fit the technology.
-No!
-You should always make the technology fit around your process.
+Too often people invest in a CRM or front-end marketing system such as Hubspot, Infusionsoft or Dynamics, and bend their process to fit the technology.
+Absolutely not!
+Make the technology fit around your process.

 There are so many good APPS these days that can improve micro-parts of your process, removing barriers and easing blockages.
 Sit with your team and ask them to write down every APP they currently use – you’ll be amazed.
 Then decide collectively any that could be integrated ‘officially’ into your workflow.